Deiv101/Time_Series_Analysis/README.md

 - where the error terms are the errors of the autoregressive models of the respective lags.

-So what does the equation of an ARIMA model look like?

 An ARIMA model is one where the time series was differenced at least once to make it stationary and you combine the AR and the MA terms.
 ARIMA model in words: